nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/1323/README.md

 But digits like '6' and '9' are not directly represented in binary as separate entities.
 For example:

 - 9669 in binary is:
 1001011100101 There's no obvious way to say “this bit pattern represents the digit 6.”

 `Whether you go with strings for clarity or math for performance, the key insight is the same: Flip the most significant '6' to a '9'—and do it once.`

-# 5. Interview Perspective:
+### 5. Interview Perspective

-- 5.1 Greedy Algorithm Thinking
+#### - 5.1 Greedy Algorithm Thinking

 - You’re applying a greedy strategy: change the leftmost '6' to '9' for maximum impact.
 - This shows you understand digit significance — leftmost digits affect the number more than rightmost ones.

-- 5.2 String Manipulation
+#### 5.2 String Manipulation

 - You convert the number to a string to easily access and modify digits.
 - Demonstrates comfort with type conversion and string traversal.

-- 5.3 Adding maxChanges as a parameter
+#### 5.3 Adding maxChanges as a parameter

 - Adding maxChanges as a parameter shows foresight and flexibility.
 - You’re not hardcoding logic — you’re designing for scalability.

 ```C++ []
 int maximum69Number(int num, int maxChanges = 1) {